cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/access-your-code.md

 * Give the key a useful title (e.g. Cloud 66)
 * Paste the key you copied from Cloud 66 and click *Add SSH Key*

+Once this is done, use a Git URL in the following format in the Cloud 66 UI:

+`git@github.com:<username>/<repository>.git`

 #### Adding the SSH key to a specific repository

 * Access the Settings menu for that repository using the tab at the top of the main panel.